pyenv/pyenv-virtualenv/README.md

 # python-virtualenv

-python-virtualenv is an [pyenv](https://github.com/yyuu/pyenv) plugin that provides an `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.
+python-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides an `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.

 ## Installation

-### Installing as an pyenv plugin (recommended)
+### Installing as a pyenv plugin (recommended)

-Installing python-virtualenv as an pyenv plugin will give you access to the `pyenv virtualenv` command.
+Installing python-virtualenv as a pyenv plugin will give you access to the `pyenv virtualenv` command.

     $ mkdir -p ~/.pyenv/plugins